fsfe/reuse-docs/tutorial/tutorial.md

 - or [sending an email to the FSFE](https://fsfe.org/contact).
 Please note that we would prefer issues because they are publicly searchable for other people.

-Thanks for your valuable contribution towards making software reusable!
+Thank you for your valuable contribution towards making software reusable!